 BMYS SAFE HARBOUR EES

-Since the release of our Project Fact Sheet No. 5 in February 2015, the BMYS EES team has continued to undertake key studies as outlined in the Assessment Guidelines for the EES.
-These Assessment Guidelines can be found at http://www.dtpli.vic.gov.au/planning/environmental-assessment/projects/beaumaris-motor-yacht-safe-harbour
+Since the release of our Project Fact Sheet No. 2 in November 2014, the BMYS EES team has continued to undertake a number of key studies as outlined in the Assessment Guidelines for the EES.
+These Assessment Guidelines can be found at http://www.dtpli.vic.gov.au/planning/environmental-assessment/projects/beaumaris-motor-yacht-safe-harbour.

 - Geology, geomorphology and fossil beds

 - Coastal Processes

 - Climate Implications – Coastal Hazard Vulnerability Assessment